Rays vs. Mets Player Props Betting Odds

-Bookmakers have set player props for Pete Alonso and others when the New York Mets host the Tampa Bay Rays at Citi Field on Wednesday at 7:10 PM ET.
+The New York Mets host the Tampa Bay Rays at Citi Field on Thursday at 1:10 PM ET.
+Those looking to place a player prop wager can find odds on Pete Alonso, Yandy Diaz and others in this contest.

 Bet on this matchup or its props with DraftKings!